-State-funded rehab centers in North Carolina accept Medicaid, Medicare, and TRICARE.
+State-funded drug rehab centers in North Carolina accept Medicaid, Medicare, and TRICARE.
 They also receive state and federal funding and offer grant programs for clients with low incomes.

 You can find this level of financial assistance at a number of drug rehab centers in the state of North Carolina.